ElectronicCats/CatSniffer/README.md

 # CatSniffer

 CatSniffer (:smirk_cat:) is an original multiprotocol, and multiband board made for sniffing, communicating, and attacking IoT (Internet of Things) devices.
-It was designed as a highly portable USB stick that integrates the new chips TI CC1352, Semtech SX1262, and Microchip SAMD21E17.
+It was designed as a highly portable USB stick that integrates the new chips TI CC1352, Semtech SX1262, Microchip SAMD21E17 (previous versions) and RP2040 (new version).

 This board is a swiss army knife for IoT security researchers, developers, and enthusiasts.
 The board can be used with different types of software including third-party sniffers such as [SmartRF Packet Sniffer](https://www.ti.com/tool/PACKET-SNIFFER), [Sniffle](https://github.com/ElectronicCats/Sniffle), [zigbee2mqtt](https://github.com/Koenkk/zigbee2mqtt), [Z-Stack-firmware](https://github.com/Koenkk/Z-Stack-firmware), [Ubiqua Protocol Analyzer](https://www.ubilogix.com/ubiqua/), [our custom firmware](https://github.com/ElectronicCats/CatSniffer/tree/master/firmware), or you can even write your own software for your specific needs.